The Eye of Judgment: Development

 When asked in an interview at E3 2006, Eye of Judgment producers Kazuhito Miyaki and Yusuke Watanabe answered that the game had been in development for three years; of which the previous year had been focused on graphics development, and the two years before that were spent developing the gameplay mechanics on paper.
 The developers elaborated that technological tests were conducted at the start of the development, and that one of the main areas of development was currently getting the game to properly recognize the cards on the play mat.

-Regarding the implementation of the CyberCode matrix code, Miyaki stated in a 2007 interview that working with the technology was challenging, noting that it started at Sony Computer Science Laboratories, featuring a more complicated barcode system where the initial implementation used "two supercomputers and high vision cameras", and wasn't practical for home game machines.
-According to Miyaki, "It had a whole mile to go, and to get from there to now has been very difficult."
+Regarding the implementation of the CyberCode matrix code, Miyaki said in a 2007 interview that working with the technology was challenging, noting that it started at Sony Computer Science Laboratories, featuring a more complicated barcode system where the initial implementation used "two supercomputers and high vision cameras", and wasn't practical for home game machines.
+According to Miyaki: "It had a whole mile to go, and to get from there to now has been very difficult".

 In August 2006, an official teaser site indicated that the name contained the subtitle, Conquerors of 9 Fields.
 The game has since been given a new subtitle, Biolith Rebellion, in Japan.

 Online support for the game was discontinued on September 30, 2010.

+A spin-off for the PlayStation Portable titled The Eye of Judgement: Legends was released in 2010.
+While it does not utilize the PlayStation Portable's camera attachment, hence not able to be played with physical cards, it otherwise is identical in terms of gameplay.